patch-prolog

 contract plgc run and the REPL use under the hood:

---format textprints one variable binding per line (X = bob), the form you read in a terminal.--format jsonprints a single structured object — and is the binary’s default, because the typical deployment is a program calling the binary and parsing the result:
+--format text(the default) prints one variable binding per line (X = bob), the form you read in a terminal.
+A goal with no solutions printsfalse.; a ground goal that succeeds printstrue..--format bsonprints a single self-delimiting bson document — for a program calling the binary and parsing a structured result.
+Term values areBinData(0x00)carrying a losslessTermBuf:

 Exit codes